Azure/azure-iot-sdk-java/service/iot-service-client/src/main/java/com/microsoft/azure/sdk/iot/service/api doc.md

  * @return The instance of DeviceTwin.
  * @throws IOException This exception is never thrown.
  */
-public static DeviceTwin createFromConnectionString(String connectionString) throws IOException
+public static DeviceTwin createFromConnectionString(String connectionString) throws IOException;

 /**
  * Static constructor to create instance from connection string.